erresen/throwaway/README.md

 ## Why?

-I regularly use throwaway email services to sign up to services without giving away my personal data, but I don't really like spamming the keyboard to come up with random email addresses for mailinator.
+I regularly use throwaway email addresses to sign up to online services without giving away my personal information, but I don't really like spamming the keyboard to come up with random email addresses for mailinator.
 I also wanted to learn a bit of [Vue.js](https://vuejs.org/), and this seemed like an simple small project to get my feet wet.

 ## Development